 Montréal: City of architecture (and architects!)

 Home to buildings by some of the world’s most celebrated architects (including I.M.
 Pei, Mies van der Rohe, and local architectural wunderkind Moshe Safdie), Montréal has long been a hotbed of architectural experimentation and development.
-Named by UNESCO as an international City of Design in 2006, Montréal is also a great place for architects from around the world to live and work – and meet.

 The proof is in the numbers